SUSE/catapult/README.md

     $> make ...
     $> KUBECONFIG=build/kubeconfig kubectl get pods ...

+Deploying [SCF](https://github.com/SUSE/scf) from the latest public chart is as simple as:

+    $> make all

+You can avoid to run all those jibberish (only if you don't care of your docker environment!) and have the same deployment using the bkindwscf docker image with:

+    $> docker run -v /var/run/docker.sock:/var/run/docker.sock -ti --rm splatform/bkindwscf:latest dind

+This will give you after a bit of waiting time a full bootstrapped SCF cluster.

+Default user/pass: ```admin/password```

-## From the docker image
+### From the docker image

 You can build locally a docker image with bkindwscf:

     $> make image

-And then you can use bkindwscf directly from the docker image:
+Or you can use the docker image already built to start a cluster:

+    $> docker run -v /var/run/docker.sock:/var/run/docker.sock --rm -ti splatform/bkindwscf:latest dind

+To teardown:

-    $> docker run -v /var/run/docker.sock:/var/run/docker.sock --rm bkindwscf:latest all
+    $> docker run -v /var/run/docker.sock:/var/run/docker.sock --rm -ti splatform/bkindwscf:latest force-clean

+You can provide the same options as running it locally, but you have to pass the environment variables with ```-e``` prefixed.  e.g. ``` docker run -e CHART_URL=xxx -v /var/run/docker.sock:/var/run/docker.sock --rm -ti splatform/bkindwscf:latest force-clean```

 ## Running options